evgv/magento-liqpay/README.md

 -------------------------------------------------------------------------------------------------------------------------------
-#### This is fork of original LiqPay extension whose support for magento 1 was terminated
+#### This is fork of original LiqPay extension witch support for magento 1 was terminated
 -------------------------------------------------------------------------------------------------------------------------------